Out of stock

 Acidity & Brightness: Sweet, with low acidity.

-Balance & Finish: Slightly Complex Smooth Finish
+Balance & Finish: Slightly Complex, Smooth Finish

 Body & Texture: Rich, syrupy body.
 Sweet, with low acidity.

-Flavors: Dark chocolate, vanilla, black pepper
+Flavors: Baker's chocolate, vanilla, cedar and black pepper

 Certifications: Shade grown, hand picked sun dried